Paschaline Alex Okoli

 Paschaline Alex Okoli is a Nigerian actress who played Cordelia in the sitcom Jenifa's Diary.

 Personal life

 Okoli is a native of Anambra State, a South-Eastern region in Nigeria.

+Education

 She completed her basic and high school education in Anambra state.
-She went further to study French for her Bachelor's Degree at Imo State University, Nigeria.
+Paschaline Okoli graduated from Imo State University, Nigeria.
+She studied French.

 Career

 Okoli started her professional acting career in 2010 with the movie titled Definition Of Love.
 She had her breakthrough in the sitcom Jenifa's Diary where she played the role of Cordelia, alongside Nollywood actress Funke Akindele.
 She was also featured in the movie title Omo ghetto.